 If you would like help determining how much additional power you may need you can call our in-office electricians in Mesa AZ for free over the phone help.
 They will make the calculation for you and provide you with a free competitive estimate for a professional installation.

-Often time’s broken or worn-out circuit breakers will not reset in older homes but it can occur in newer home where the panel door has been continually left open exposing the breakers to the elements.
-Exterior main panels in Mesa that have a South or West exposure can experience shorter life expectancy from their breakers due to additional heat as well.
+Often time’s, broken or worn-out circuit breakers will not reset in older homes.
+It can occur in newer home too when the panel door has been continually left open.
+Always keep the panel door shut so the breakers are protected from rain and dust.
+Exterior main panels in Mesa that have a South or West exposure can experience shorter life expectancy from their breakers due to additional heat exposure.

-Your circuit breakers have just one very important job, to protect the wiring inside your home from overheating and possibly start a fire.
-If you have a breaker that keeps shutting down there is definitely a reason why and the services of a good electrician may be required.
+They are there to protect the wiring inside your home from overheating and possibly starting a fire.
+If you have a breaker that keeps shutting down there is definitely a reason why it’s happening.
+In these cases, the services of a good electrician may be required.

-Each circuit breaker has a maximum amount of current (amperage) it will allow to pass through it and each wire has a limited safe amount of current it can deliver without heating up.
+Each circuit breaker has a maximum amount of current (amperage) that it will allow to pass through it.
+It is a deliberate weak point in the electrical system.
+In relation, each wire has a limited safe amount of current that it can deliver without heating up.
 This relationship is a vital safeguard and properly sizing the breaker with the attached wire is essential.
-Never install a larger breaker to correct the problem if your breaker keeps shutting down or will not reset; you could start an electrical fire.
+Never install a larger breaker to correct the problem if your breaker keeps tripping or will not reset; you could start an electrical fire.

 If you are experiencing circuit breaker problems or your breaker will not reset, give our in-office electrician in Mesa a call for some free over the phone help.
-Dolce Electric Company has scheduled a local electrician Mesa AZ homeowners can consult with between 8:00 AM and 5:00 PM today, Saturday, December 15th, 2018.
+Dolce Electric Company has scheduled a local electrician Mesa AZ homeowners can consult with between 8:00 AM and 5:00 PM, Monday thru Friday.
 He will guide you through a few safe but important steps that may fix your problem before recommending that a troubleshooting electrician is dispatched.